dalps/menhir-lsp/client/README.md

 opam install menhir-lsp
 ```

-Then enjoy ease of navigation and solid language support for your `.mll` and `.mly` files!
+Enjoy ease of navigation and solid language support in your `.mll` and `.mly` files!

 ## Features